 Swimming is an excellent summer activity and a great way to cool off while having fun.
 Be sure to bring a friend along as swimming alone is never a good idea.
 While swimming in areas that have lifeguards on duty is the most optimal situation it’s not always the case.
 When no lifeguard is on duty, the buddy system should always be used to keep an eye on one another.
 Children should also always be supervised by a vigilant adult when participating in water activities.

 Please use caution when around a body of water and never dive in head-first.

-The Auburndale Fire Department is a full service public safety division in charge of preventing and fighting fires.
+The Auburndale Fire Department is a full service public safety division in charge of responding to medical emergencies, preventing fires, fighting fires, and promoting fire safety.
 The Department was originally established as a volunteer department in 1915 and has evolved to where it is today.
-The Fire Department is a career department which features three shifts with a total of 16 firefighters operating out of one station.
-In 2014 the department responded to 2119 emergency calls.
-The administration includes Fire Chief Brain Bradway, Deputy Chief David Cash, Fire Inspector Scott Finley and Training Safety Officer Bo Naecker.
-Firefighters love being involved in the community and actively seek opportunities to educate and share with them.
-Each year in October we participate in Fire Prevention Week where we teach fire safety and give tours of our department.
-If anyone is interested in visiting our station or fire related education, please visit our “Education Request” link.
+The administration includes Fire Chief Brian Bradway, Deputy Chief David Cash, Fire Marshal Scott Finley and Training Safety Officer Bo Naecker.

 Being aware of the causes of a fire and preparing for the event of one is important to securing your life, your family, and your property.
 That’s why our firefighters are involved in the community and actively seek opportunities to engage with the public.
 The Auburndale Fire Department hopes to stop fires before they have a chance to start by educating the public, helping to distribute smoke alarms, and increasing awareness.